 Reiki is a complementary therapy relating to energy healing.
-Proponents say it works with the energy fields around the body and involves the transfer of universal energy from the practitioner’s palms to the client.
-People use it for anxiety, heart disease, and other issues.
+Proponents say it works through the transfer of universal energy from the practitioner’s palms to the client.

 In this article, we explain what Reiki treatment involves, its reported health benefits, and the medical opinions surrounding it.